A Boy! Get All the Latest News on Meghan Markle's Royal Baby With Prince Harry

-Meghan, Duchess of Sussex has gone into labor for the birth of her first child with Prince Harry, Duke of Sussex, the royal family has shared.
+Meghan, Duchess of Sussex has given birth to her first child with Prince Harry, Duke of Sussex, the royal family has shared.
 The royal baby is the first child for both Meghan Markle and Prince Harry, and will be seventh in line to the throne.
-It will be the Queen’s eighth great-grandchild.
+It is the Queen’s eighth great-grandchild.

 The Duke and Duchess of Sussex first announced Markle’s pregnancy in October, following their royal wedding in May 2018.